All Episodes

 You can't.

-Here's something else that's interesting.
+Here's something else that's interesting from the Connecticut CBS affiliate.

-From the Connecticut CBS affiliate, and again, these people were all wrong on Friday afternoon.
+And again, these people were all wrong on Friday afternoon.

-um So I leave it up to you as to whether you choose to believe this or not.
+So I leave it up to you as to whether you choose to believe this or not.

 Connecticut Mental Health Bill defeated months before deadly screw shooting.

-Before Friday's heinous act, there was talk in Connecticut State Legislature to beef up the state's assisted outpatient treatment law.
+Before Friday's heinous act, there was talk in Connecticut state legislature to beef up the state's assisted outpatient treatment law.

 Connecticut Senate Bill 452 was proposed in February to enhance the care and treatment of persons with psychiatric disabilities in both inpatient and outpatient settings.